IsaacDexter/DirectX-12-Toolkit-Framework/EMTE/EMTE/notes.md

     * 2nd param specifies threading model used
 ___
 #### Apartment threading
-* each COM object acccessed from single thread
+* each COM object accessed from single thread
 * COM interface pointers *not* shared between multiple threads
     * thread has a **message loop**
         * hidden